Cosmopolitaine/Tools-Project-Data-Cleaning/README.md

 # Capital Markets Data Cleaning and Analytics

+## Group:
+### Name: Coding the Tools  (Section 1)

 ## What is This Project
 This project deals with the daily stock prices of 500 stocks over the horizon of 5 years.
 We employed Python to perform data cleaning, data analytics and visualization.

-Data Cleaning:
+# Data Cleaning:
-Found missing data, wrong data (eg. unreasonable high or low price, too high or too low returns, stocksplits, etc.) after getting a rough view of potential wrong data with pandas.
+* Found missing data, wrong data (eg. unreasonable high or low price, too high or too low returns, stocksplits, etc.) after getting a rough view of potential wrong data with pandas.
 Then corrected them with webcrawller or mannually (for sharesplits).
 The output 'Clean_Data_Out.csv' would be used for later analysis and visualization.

-Data Analysis:
+# Data Analysis:
-(1)
+*
-(2) Generalize random portfolio using Dow Jones 30 and optimized the efficient frontier in CAPM model.
+* Generalize random portfolio using Dow Jones 30 and optimized the efficient frontier in CAPM model.
-(3) Predicted stock price using basic Linear Regression Model upon splitted training and testing data from historical data.
+* Predicted stock price using basic Linear Regression Model upon splitted training and testing data from historical data.

-Data Visualization:
+# Data Visualization:
-(1) Plotted histograms and historical stock price data for a rough view before cleaning data.
+* Plotted histograms and historical stock price data for a rough view before cleaning data.
-(2) plotted random portfolio and generalized the efficient frontier.
+* plotted random portfolio and generalized the efficient frontier.
-(3) Plotted chosen stock data and comparison of actual and predicted data in Linear Regression part.
+* Plotted chosen stock data and comparison of actual and predicted data in Linear Regression part.

 ## How to Use This Project